Putra3340/Floatly-Server/README.md

 # Floatly-Server

 Floatly-Server is the backend server for the Floatly online music library.
 It provides a RESTful API for managing, searching, and streaming music content, including albums, artists, and songs.
-This project is built with ASP.NET Core and is designed to be scalable, secure, and easy to deploy.
+Built with ASP.NET Core, the server is designed to be scalable, secure, and easy to deploy.

+This project is intended for **self-hosting**, giving users full control over their own music library.
+You can run it privately on your own machine or server, or make it publicly accessible for shared access.

 ---